-Bike DUI Lawyers in California
+Bike DUI Lawyers in Orange County

 Free Initial Consultations Available

 If you have had too much to drink, you risk being subjected to a DUI prosecution when you get behind the wheel of a car or motorcycle.
-While riding home on your bicycle is a safer alternative, California law makes DUI on a bicycle a misdemeanor.
+While riding home on your bicycle is a safer alternative, Orange County law makes DUI on a bicycle a misdemeanor.
 Walking, taking a taxi, or riding with a designated driver are the best ways to travel if you might be impaired by alcohol.

 Drinking & Biking Is a Crime

-Section 20200.5 of the California Vehicle Code makes it a crime to ride a bicycle on a public road or path that is maintained for the use of vehicles while under the influence of alcohol or drugs.
+Section 20200.5 of the Orange County Vehicle Code makes it a crime to ride a bicycle on a public road or path that is maintained for the use of vehicles while under the influence of alcohol or drugs.
 The good news about 21200.5 VC is that convictions are punishable by a fine but not by jail time.

 The bad news is that a section 21200.5 VC conviction counts as a misdemeanor and therefore gives a convicted defendant a criminal record.

 Even if it is eventually expunged, a 20200.5 VC conviction must be disclosed on most applications for professional licenses or government employment.
 A conviction can also lead to a driver’s license suspension if the rider is under the age of 21.